hopeforsenegal/com.moonlitstudios.immediatestyle/README.md

   }
 ```

-None of that working? *Honestly just grab the repo from out of a zip* and just toss it in to your project like you would any other script.
+None of that working? *Honestly, just grab the repo from out of the zip* and just toss it in to your project like you would any other script.

 ## Examples
-Please look at Style Comparisons folder for more elaborate examples that are setup like the real world.
+Please look at [Style Comparisons](https://github.com/hopeforsenegal/com.moonlitstudios.immediatestyle/blob/main/StyleComparisons) folder for more elaborate examples that are setup like the real world. (or specifically [Immediate Example](https://github.com/hopeforsenegal/com.moonlitstudios.immediatestyle/blob/main/StyleComparisons/ImmediateExample.cs) to hop right into a code example)
 The following is a basic example:
 ```
 protected void Update()